KOR1K1/CrysisDroid/README.md

 # CrysisDroid

- A magisk module for replace system sounds with sound from the Crysis 2 game
+A magisk module for replace system sounds with sounds from the Crysis 2 game